Hurwitz Theory of Elliptic Orbifolds, I: Moduli of cubic, quartic, and sextic differentials

 There is a canonical choice of volume form on $V^*$, the Lebesgue measure, scaled so that $L$ has covolume $1$.
-But $\mathcal{H}_N(\mu)$ has infinite volume with respect to this measure because any chart into $V^*$ extends linearly to a cone---when we scale $\omega\mapsto c^N\omega$ for some $c\in \C$, the resulting period point scales by $c$.
+But $\mathcal{H}_N(\mu)$ has infinite volume with respect to this measure because any chart into $V^*$ extends linearly to a cone---when we scale $\omega\mapsto c^N\omega$ for some $c\in \C$, the resulting period point $[\alpha]$ scales by $c$.
 There is also a Hermitian form on $V^*$ defined by its taking the value on $(\Sigma,\omega)$.
 The image of the period map lands in the vectors of positive norm in $V^*$.
-To get finite volume, one may define which kills scaling by an element of $\R^+$.
+To get finite volume, one may define which kills the scaling by an element of $\R^+$.
 Then one may define the volume of a subset $U\subset \mathcal{H}_N^1(\mu)$ to be where $\varphi$ is the period map to $V^*$.
-We call this volume the {\it Masur-Veech volume} in analogy with the cases $N=1,2$.
+We call this volume the {\it Masur-Veech volume} in analogy with the cases $N=1,2$ see \cite{masur,veech}.
+We cite recent result due to Duc-Manh Nguyen \cite{ng} which proves: